KTXA: Paramount ownership and UPN affiliation

 In 1991, Paramount acquired the remainder of TVX.
 The deal gave Paramount a strategic entrance into the television stations market.
 Two years later, due to work related to the construction of The Ballpark at Arlington, KTXA moved out of the Arlington studio and to a facility in Dallas's West End Historic District, a former Interstate Trinity warehouse that had been used as the headquarters for Dallas Area Rapid Transit; with its 14 ft ceilings in the former DART boardroom, it was suitable for television use.
 The "IT" sign atop the building was replaced with a Paramount sign the next year.
 Also in 1993, KTXA aired NYPD Blue after WFAA-TV, the ABC affiliate, rejected airing the show on content grounds, and it became the television home of the NHL's Dallas Stars when the team moved to Texas that year, airing a package of 20 road games as part of 50 televised contests between regional sports network HSE, KTVT, and KTXA.
 The Stars remained for two years on KTXA, moving to KDFI in 1995.
 The station became an outlet of the new United Paramount Network, UPN, upon its launch in January 1995.

 In 2000, Viacom, the parent company of Paramount, purchased CBS.
 This created a duopoly, as CBS had spent $485 million the year before to buy KTVT, which switched from an independent station to a CBS affiliate in 1995.
 The deal closed in October 2000, and KTXA moved into KTVT's Fort Worth studios in 2001.
 That same year, the Mavericks returned to KTVT and KTXA after a three-year deal with KSTR-TV (channel 49) was cut short by that station's impending sale and conversion to Spanish-language programming.
 KTXA carried 25 of the 30 games aired by the two stations under the deal, and ratings increased 61 percent for the team.
 KTXA also produced The Mark Cuban Show, a weekly half-hour featuring the team's owner which was distributed to other CBS stations, as well as shows covering extreme sports and high school sports, and it covered the new Dallas Desperados of the Arena Football League.
-KTXA, KTVT, and the other Viacom Television Stations Group properties were spun off to CBS Corporation after National Amusements decided to split Viacom and CBS into separate companies in December 2005.
+KTXA, KTVT, and the other Viacom Television Stations Group properties were transferred to CBS Corporation after National Amusements decided to split Viacom and CBS into separate companies on December 31, 2005.